hyesunyun/llm-meta-analysis/README.md

 The human-annotated data is available in the `data` folder as both csv and json formats.
 The dev set has 10 RCTs with 43 number of total ICO triplets.
 The test set has 110 RCTs with 656 number of total ICO triplets.
+Additional dataset statistics can be found in `data/analyze_data.ipynb` file.

 ## EXPERIMENTS